Recenita Sant Pau Art Nouveau Sant Pau Hospital Tickets and Information

 The hospital functioned as a medical facility until 2009, when operations moved to a new location to accommodate growing demands and space requirements.
 The Modernista buildings were then meticulously restored, transforming into the renowned Sant Pau Art Nouveau Site that is incredibly popular today.

-The main building is the entrance and offers an amazing facade.
+- The Main Building: The main building is the entrance and offers an amazing facade.
 This is where the patients were admitted to the hospital.
-The main building is also where visitors will see the underground tunnel entrance points that connect the various pavilions and hospital wards and were used to transfer patients between the buildings.
+The main building is also where you will see the underground tunnel entrance points that connect the various pavilions and hospital wards and were used to transfer patients between the buildings.